RCM Denials Management

 The problem is that graphs can be misleading or even deceptive.
 I’m looking at one of those right now for a client of ours.

-There’s another component to this too, which is, in these denials charts, we’re looking at the count of denials.
+There’s another component to this too, which is, in these denials management charts, we’re looking at the count of denials.
 We’re looking at the percentage of denials as well.
 That way, if we see an increase in the count of denials but we see the percentage staying steady, the increase in denials is just a result of the increased volume of charges.

 In this case, what we’re looking at for this client is that both lines are going up.
 So the count of denials is going up, and the percentage of denials is going up also.
 If I just looked at that chart, I would reasonably and normally conclude, “Okay, the denials count is going up as a result of the increase in percentages.”